 Do you have empty cardboard tubes around the house?
-Make a diy rainstick craft noisemaker with kids!
+Follow this GKC fun craft and make a DIY Paper Roll Rain Stick noisemaker with kids!
 Rainsticks were used by ancient civilizations to bring thunderstorms.
-Hollowed out cacti, bamboo or other tube-like plants were lined with pins and small stones placed inside.
+Hollowed out cacti, bamboo, or other tube-like plants were lined with pins and small stones placed inside.
 When the rainstick was turned over the pebbles would fall through the pins and make noise that sounds like rain.

 - Wrapping paper roll